JamesLTaylor/QuantSA/Documentation/pages/excel/GetResults.md

 ## Example Sheet

-    ZARSwap.xlsx
+    BermudanSwaption.xlsx

 ## Arguments

-* **resultStore** (IProvidesResultStore)The results object as returned by a call to another QuantSA function
+* **resultStore** (ResultStore)The results object as returned by a call to another QuantSA function
 * **resultName** (String)The name of the result required.
 Use QSA.GetAvailableResults to get a list of all available results in this object.

 <!--HUMAN EDIT START-->